code-distortion/adapt/README.md

 ## Customisation

-As well as the `config/code-distortion.adapt.php` config settings, you can customise many of them inside your tests.
-You may wish to share these between similar tests by putting them in a trait or a parent test-class:
+As well as the `config/code-distortion.adapt.php` [config settings](#config), you can customise many of them inside your tests as shown below.
+You may wish to share these between similar tests by putting them in a trait or parent test-class:

 ``` php
 <?php